Shirikti-shuqamuna: Biography

 He was the last monarch of the Bīt-Bazi dynasty, which had reigned for 20 years 3 months according to the King List A, and a contemporary of the Assyrian king Aššur-rabi II, c.
 1012–971 BC.
 He was named for the Kassite god of war and of the chase, Šuqamuna, one of the two (with Šumalia) associated with the investiture of kings.
 The Chronicle Concerning the Reign of Šamaš-šuma-ukin, a text containing disconnected passages from writing boards, names him as a brother of Nabû-kudurrī-uṣur, which is probably an error for the Ninurta-kudurrī-uṣur whom he succeeded.
-A person with this name (which appears no where else) appears as the šakin bāb ekalli, palace gate officer, and beneficiary of a land grant on a kudurru but this was during the reign of Marduk-šāpik-zēri, some eighty years and ten reigns previously.
+A person with this name (which appears nowhere else) appears as the šakin bāb ekalli, palace gate officer, and beneficiary of a land grant on a kudurru but this was during the reign of Marduk-šāpik-zēri, some eighty years and ten reigns previously.

 The Dynastic Chronicle records that he was interred in a palace.